Medical expert of the article

 - Chronic tubulointerstitial nephritis in systemic diseases.

-- Chronic drug tubulointerstitial nephritis:
+- Chronic drug-induced tubulointerstitial nephritis:

-Tubulointerstitial nephropathies in metabolic diseases:
+Tubulointerstitial nephropathy in metabolic diseases:

-- Renal damage in hypercalcemia.
+- Kidney damage in hypercalcemia.

 - Kidney damage in hyperoxaluria.

-Tubulointerstitial nephropathies of unknown origin:
+Tubulointerstitial nephropathy of unknown origin:

-- Endemic Balkan Nephropathy.
+- Endemic Balkan nephropathy.

 - Medullary spongy kidney.